Rav2/monojet/README.md

 If you use different system, proceed to the next step.
 Install the requirement packages with:
 `pip install -r requirements.txt`

+## Usage

+Example code showing the training of a GNN model is in the `train_ensemble.ipynb` file.
+How to load a trained model and use it to make predictions is described in `evaluate.ipynb`.

 ## Citation

 If you use this code, please cite our paper: